ankita-1301/hive-mqtt-webclient/README.md

 docker run -it -p 8080:80 hive-mqtt-webclient
 ```

-You will be able to access the app via localhost:8080
+Navigate to http://localhost:8080/ to access the application